safl/chplforpyp-docs/docs/source/parallelism.rst

 Parallelism
 ===========

-Parallism in Chapel is thus provided by the language itself in contrast to Python which relies on modules and libraries.
+Parallelism in Chapel is provided by the language itself in contrast to Python which relies on modules and libraries.
 This section contains fewer side-by-side examples, as most of these features are harder to come by in Python, instead reference to libraries will be provided.

 Task Parallelism
 ----------------